jawsper/webirc/README.rst

 Web-based IRC client.

 Currently in planning stage.
-Using as project to learn django-channels and AngularJS.
+Using as project to learn django-channels and React.

 Planned features: